The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 #### Level 62

 New action: Bloodspiller.
-While you unlocked your AoE mana spender before the single-target version, the reverse is true for your blood spenders.
+While you unlocked your AoE mana spender before the single-target version, the reverse is true for your blood gauge spenders.
 Bloodspiller does quite a bit of damage, will not break your combo, and is worth using even in smaller multi-target situations.
 Blood Weapon will also now grant blood per successful GCD landed during its effect.

-* Souleater combo on 1-2 targets.
+* Souleater combo on 1 target.
-* Unleash on 3+ targets.
+* Stalwart Soul combo on 2+ targets.
 * Edge of Darkness on 1-2 targets.
 * Flood of Darkness on 3+ targets.
 * Carve and Spit on 1-3 targets.